syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Features.md

 ## Performing OCR on rotated page of PDF document

-To perform OCR on the rotated page of a PDF document, refer to the following code snippet.
+You can get the OCRed text from the rotated page of PDF document using the [PageSegment](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.OCRSettings.html#Syncfusion_OCRProcessor_OCRSettings_PageSegment) property by specifying ``AutoOsd`` through [PageSegmentMode](https://help.syncfusion.com/cr/file-formats/Syncfusion.OCRProcessor.PageSegmentMode.html) Enum.
+For more details, refer to the following code sample.

 {% tabs %}